Frequently Asked Questions

 May I leave early?

-We expect students to spend the entire internship at STScI, but you may be able to leave early.
+We expect students to spend the entire internship working for STScI, but you may be able to leave the program early.
 We realize that academic schedules vary significantly and that course schedules may not coincide for every student.
-Unfortunately, we must limit students to a single starting date to ensure that students can fully participate in the experiences that we offer and require that all students complete at least eight weeks of the 9-week program.
+We require that all students complete at least eight weeks of the 9-week program.

 Do I have to pay my own way to and from Baltimore?